Skip to main content

 Notification Settings

-Alert preferences are configured in your account settings:
+Alert preferences are configured in your personal settings inside the team workspace:

 3. Select the Notifications tab